Landscape Alternatives Brochure Web Version Available!

 The WIGL Collaborative has published a brochure highlighting alternatives to woody invasive plants common in gardens and yards in the Great Lakes Basin.
 We are currently accepting orders.
 Through generous grant support, we can provide these brochures free of charge with free shipping within the Great Lakes jurisdictions.
 Bulk orders are accepted and encouraged.
-Shipping is expected to begin towards the end of June 2021.
-Please click here to pre-order!
-Order deadline extended through June 11!
+Please click here to order!
+Please allow 2-3 weeks for shipping

 What is the size and format of the brochure?
 It is 11″ x 17″, double-sided, and folded to a standard trifold size of 3.5″ x 8.5″

 What is the title of the brochure?
 Landscape Alternatives to Invasive Trees, Shrubs and Vines of the Great Lakes Region

 What is the intended audience for the brochure?
 The envisioned “end users” of the brochure are members of the general public who are making decisions about what woody species to plant in a garden, parkway or other cultivated landscape.
 Professional landscapers, landscape designers, or nursery owners may find the brochure useful to show their customers, but it is not intended to be a professional education tool.
 It is not geared towards natural area restoration.

 What are the minimum and maximum order sizes?
 There is no minimum order.
 There is currently no maximum order size, but we are unlikely to ship more than 50 brochures to any individual who does not indicate affiliation with an organization or business in the fields of horticulture, landscaping or conservation.

 How were the featured alternative species selected?
 Please see our general Landscape Alternatives FAQs.